-If equipped, the controls are on the climate control system.
+If available, the controls are on the climate control panel.
 To operate, the engine must be running.

-Press to new to heat the driver or passenger seat.
+Press by or to turn the driver or passenger heated seat on or off.
 The indicator light on the control turns on when this feature is on.
-Press the control again to turn this feature off.